RickyPenaJr/matplotlib-projects/README.md

 # 📊 Python Projects Using Matplotlib

-A collection of beginner-friendly Python scripts that demonstrate how to create different types of visualizations using Matplotlib.
-These mini projects are great for learning how to plot data, style charts, and explore real-world data trends.
+A beginner set of Python scripts built to practice getting comfortable with Matplotlib — covering everything from basic charts to real-world data visuals in a hands-on way that could later be used in a more complex project.

 ---